 Parabens + Phthalates – both of these ingredients are bad for any type of hair (curly or not).
 Parabens and phthalates are used in skincare/haircare products as an emulsifier and preservative.
 Both are harmful to our bodies and have potentially been linked to cancer later in life. i.e. synthetic fragrance and and anything that contains “paraben”.

-HOW TO STYLE CURLY HAIR
+WAYS STYLE CURLY HAIR

 As I shared above I have 3b curls with medium porosity and density.
 That means I can get away with using a lot of different products though I do find if I’m in drier conditions I need to amp up the moisture.
 In the video below I walk you through how to style curly hair, curly hair tips and why I use the products I use, but for a brief overview I’m sharing some tips below.
+Here are some ways to style curly hair:

 1. Minimize shampoo and conditioner – I wash my hair once a week.
 I will often wet it and sometimes condition it more than once, but I don’t use shampoo more than once a week and sometimes up to 10 days.
 Your hair needs natural oils to thrive and shampooing it strips it of its natural oils.
 There is a lot of talk in the curly world of co-washing and the no-poo method.
 Cowashing involves combining your shampoo and conditioner together to help preserve the moisture as you wash.
 The “no-poo” method involves giving up shampoo all together and letting your hair do its thing.
 I personally use a sulfate-free shampoo so it doesn’t strip the oils as much as conventional shampoo.
 As a result I didn’t notice much of a difference when co-washing vs. using shampoo alone.
 I’ve also tried the “no-poo” method and had too much product build-up so that’s just my preference.